Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 #### Supported properties on Service

-You can set the following properties on a Service after it's created
+You can `set/unset` the following properties on a service even after it's created,

 | Option              | Description                                                              |
 | :------------------ | :----------------------------------------------------------------------- |